Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 The first thing we need to make sure is that only one request can be handled with one order at a time.
 This is ensured by the red lock of the redis cluster. </br>

-First, the end user will create an order with their partner, and the partner calls the Master Card to create an order at the Master Card.
+First, the end user will create an order with their partner, and the partner calls the PayPal to create an order at the PayPal.
 Order Talking Service will call the Order System to create a new order.
 Order data that needs absolute ACID should be saved to Mysql DB Cluster. </br>

 There is a point worth noting, Order Talking Service will return the Merchant the order information and a piece of